mozilla/normandy/README.md

 * recipe-server - Django server that manages and delivers recipes efficiently and securely.
-* recipe-client-addon - Firefox system add-on to fetch, verify, and execute recipes.
-* lints - Shared tools and configs for linting.
-(Each project may have separate configs as well)
 * compose - Scripts and configurations to create multi-server environments for development and testing.
 * mozjexl - A safe expression evaluation library.
 A fork of [Jexl][].